mikytron123/rag-shiny-chat/README.md

 ## About The Project
 [screen-capture (1).webm](https://github.com/mikytron123/rag-shiny-chat/assets/25290130/47d2bef1-d117-4130-b257-4a3809436dba)

 This is a RAG application for answering questions about the [Polars](https://pola.rs/) Python library.
-This project uses the Qdrant vector database for storing document embeddings, Ollama for interacting with local LLMs, Litestar for the backend API, Shiny for the frontend ui.
+This project uses the Weaviate vector database for storing document embeddings, Ollama for interacting with local LLMs, Litestar for the backend API, Shiny for the frontend ui.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>